ashrith-vasist/DPD_zero/README.md

 # Key-Value Store API with Flask

-A secure and scalable REST API built with Flask that implements a key-value store with user authentication and session management.
+A secure REST API built with Flask that implements a key-value store with user authentication and session management.

 ## 📋 Table of Contents
 - [Features](#features)